aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

   So the plan B is to drive the show from the new laptop itself, with a couple of manual steps and then hand over most of the work to Ansible (working on the laptop itself).

   > Note to self : further usage of Ansible teached me how to (more) properly use the `-K` and `-become` options, so might revisit plan A at some point, as it should work just fine (March 2019) ?
 Not critical though.

+> The last installation (Sep 21st, 2019) was not completely painless (python installations kind of failed, java asdf plugin changed java names, etc...).
+Plus there are still some things that should be migrated to asdf (e.g. hugo itself and golang)

 # Manual installation